geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part8.md

 <a href="/assets/img/WisdomChasingYou.png" data-lightbox="epilogue"><img src="/assets/img/WisdomChasingYou.png" width="30%" height="30%" /></a>

-The MSFT commerce team worried a lot about scale because in their world, those infamous Super Bowl Sunday load spikes were not just theoretical.
+The Microsoft commerce team worried a lot about scale because in their world, those infamous Super Bowl Sunday load spikes were not just theoretical.
 - They had scars from app scaling failures under load.
 They knew from experience that all of those differing backup/restore/failover policies and semantics spanning the mix of DBs, Queuing, Pub/Sub, etc. products would result in out-of-sync data and/or long restore times - <b>in other words, even with them, significant manual cleanup was usually required.</b>
   - In that context, using only a relational DB in the journaled service model was a very attractive simplification.
 It meant failovers would keep data in sync, backup/restores would be more granular and faster, and monitoring would be greatly simplifed.
   <br>